Skip to main content

 Ocean Going Vessels (vessels greater than 10,000 gross tons or 400 feet in length), support the Port’s commercial maritime businesses at Tenth Avenue Marine Terminal, National City Marine Terminal and Broadway and B Street Cruise Terminal.
 In order to reduce emissions from these large vessels, the MCAS proposes to reduce in-transit emissions by facilitating the use of cleaner engines and fuels and recognizing participants in Port of San Diego’s Vessel Speed Reduction Program.

-The Vessel Speed Reduction Program is a voluntary strategy to reduce air pollutants and greenhouse gas emissions from cargo and cruise ships by reducing speeds in the vicinity of San Diego Bay.
-Studies show that reducing vessel speeds decreases air emissions which ultimately lead to better air quality.
-Reduced speeds can also reduce propeller noise, which benefits provides an added benefit to the marine eco system.
+The Vessel Speed Reduction Program is a voluntary strategy to reduce air pollutants and greenhouse gas emissions from vessels by reducing speeds in the vicinity of San Diego Bay.
+Studies show reducing vessel speeds decreases air emissions which ultimately lead to better air quality.
+Reduced speeds can also reduce propeller noise, which provides an added benefit to the marine eco system.
+Shore power and carbon capture capabilities will also be expanded at commercial wharves to allow ships to emit less emissions while at berth.

 Click for VOLUNTARY VESSEL SPEED REDUCTION PROGRAM PARTICIPATION SUMMARY REPORT